frialey63/rosta/README.md

 ## TODO Story

+Refactor rosta to roster

+Downloader for the PDF file

 Calendar day entry
 - investigate EntryProvider

-Rosta entry for a user
+Shift entry for a user
 - is this crudui with custom form?

 login, session and security